Pride Action Tank

 Kim L. Hunt

 Services, a social justice organization that works with and on behalf of Black LGBTQ people and queer youth.
 Prior to Affinity she co-founded and served as managing partner of O-H Community Partners, a management and strategy consulting firm.
 The early part of Ms. Hunt’s career was focused on urban

-Ms. Hunt is the receipt of numerous honors and awards, including induction into the Chicago LGBT Hall of Fame.
-Her civic activities have included co-chairing the Equality, Equity and Opportunities Committee for the Pritzker/Stratton gubernatorial transition and being a member of the planning committee for the OUT at Chicago History Museum program series and the advisory council for Willie’s Warriors, a leadership development program for Black women, named after civil rights icon Rev. Willie Barrow and is the co-host of OUTSpoken LGBTQ Storytelling, a monthly show in the Lakeview neighborhoodof Chicago.
-Ms. Hunt has a bachelor’s degree in journalism, from Iowa State University, a master’s degree in urban planning and policy from the University of Illinois at Chicago and a master’s degree in public policy studies from the University of Chicago.
+Health.
+She is currently on the boards of Brave Space Alliance and the Reader Institute of Community Journalism and a member of the planning committee for the OUT at Chicago History Museum program series and advisory council for Willie’s Warriors, a leadership development program for Black women, named after civil rights icon Rev. Willie Barrow.
+Ms. Hunt is also the co-host of OUTSpoken LGBTQ Storytelling, a monthly show in the Lakeview neighborhood of Chicago.
+She has a bachelor’s degree in journalism, from Iowa State University, master’s degree in urban planning and policy from the University of Illinois at Chicago and a master’s degree in public policy studies from the University

-Jackie has over 20 years’ experience working in the nonprofit community as an administrator and event planner.
+Jackie has over 25 years’ experience working in the nonprofit and professional association community in administrative and event manager roles.
 She managed the vendor fair at the 2006 Gay Games in